thomsoke/labyrinth/README.md

 # Enter the Labyrinth

-:skull_and_crossbones: :flashlight: :candle: :dagger: :bow_and_arrow: :door: :boar:
+:skull_and_crossbones: :flashlight: :fire: :dagger: :bow_and_arrow: :door: :boar:
 ***

 #### PURPOSE: